CorvetteCole/GotoSleep/README.md

 - If notification minute is 1, say minute in notification vs minutes

-- Add credits for app icon, intro icons, open source libraries
+- Add credits for app icon, intro icons, open source libraries to about

+- Add in-app purchase for a donation in about page

 - Add separate content_main layout for devices with a low DPI so that the text background looks right